skwidhubz/staff-tracker/README.md

-# staff-tracker
+# Employee Tracker - SQL

-Employee Tracker - SQL
+### A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.